Ppppfff/Projects/README.md

 A simple yet functional web application that allows users to sign in/sign up, browse items by department, add them to a cart, and filter by price.
 An admin panel is also included for managing departments and items.

-> 💼 *This was my first full-stack project using React and .NET, completed during my internship at [SEG International](https://azseg.com/).
+> 💼 *This was my first full-stack project using React and .NET (also my first time using react and C#), completed during my internship at [SEG International](https://azseg.com/).
 It helped me gain hands-on experience with modern web development, authentication, state management, REST APIs, and database design.*

 ---